proofgeist/fm-json-additions/README.md

 ## Contributing

 We love contributions and bug reports.
-Please report them in the Issues.
-We'll try to address anything that comes up as soon as we can.

-Your contributions and bug reports, and fixes will be about 20 times more likely to be included or addressed if you include a copy of the FM Test file with Tests for your new feature or bug report.
-We won't release anything with out Tests so getting the tests up front makes a huge difference.
+Please read the [Contributing Guide](/Contributing.md) for more info on how to do that.
+Your issues and bug reports and new feature ideas, have an order of magnitude higher probability of getting solved if this Contributing Guide is followed.